-The Skullcandy Jib True are simple truly wireless in-ears.
+The Skullcandy Jib True Wireless are basic truly wireless in-ears.
 They offer a bass-heavy but otherwise well-balanced sound profile, good passive noise isolation capability, and a sturdy-feeling design.
-Unfortunately, they don't have the most stable fit and feature a microphone that really struggles with isolating speech from background noise.
+Unfortunately, they don't have the most stable fit, and their microphone struggles with isolating speech from background noise.
 They also have high wireless latency, though this may not present a huge problem if you don't plan on watching a lot of movies or gaming while wearing them.
-If you're looking for a pair of simple truly-wireless in-ears and don't mind a lack of premium features, they're a solid option.

 The Skullcandy Jib True are okay for neutral sound.
-Fans of EDM and hip-hop may enjoy their bass-heavy sound profile, but it does add a little boominess to some mixes.
+Fans of EDM and hip-hop may enjoy their bass-heavy sound profile, but it can muddy mixes.
 Thankfully, their mid and treble range are mostly well-balanced overall, yielding present, clear, and detailed vocals and lead instruments.
 While their in-ear fit allows them to deliver audio very consistently, they have an exceptionally small soundstage, even by the standards of other closed-back truly wireless headphones.

-The Skullcandy Jib True are a very good option for sports and fitness.
-They feel quite solidly-built and are rated IPX4 for basic water resistance, though that isn't something we currently test for.
-Their physical control scheme puts a fair bit of functionality at your fingertips, but it may take some time to get used to.
-That said, since they lack stability fins and have bulky outer casings, they aren't the most stable option for high-intensity workouts.
+The Skullcandy Jib True Wireless are a great option for sports and fitness.
+They feel solidly built and are certified IPX4 for water resistance against splashes in all directions.
+Their physical control scheme puts a fair bit of functionality at your fingertips, but it may take some time to get used to them.
+Since they lack stability fins and have bulky outer casings, they aren't the most stable option for high-intensity workouts.